 The City will close a pool if any of the following conditions exist:

-· A swimming or dive meet is scheduled (this applies to Samford Pool only).
+- A swimming or dive meet is scheduled.
 Notices will be posted and an e-Notifier will be sent.

 It is the policy of the Auburn Parks and Recreation department that there will be NO refunds for the closing of a facility due to inclement weather.
 If the facility is able to reopen after the weather has passed, there will be no charge to re-enter the facility.
-If you have any questions regarding the pool schedule, please call Auburn Parks and Recreation at 334-501-2930, Monday through Friday, 8 a.m. - 5 p.m., or call the pool directly at (334) 501-2957 for Samford Pool and (334) 501 - 2958 for Drake Pool.
+If you have any questions regarding the pool schedule, please call Auburn Parks and Recreation at 334-501-2930, Monday through Friday, 8 a.m. - 5 p.m., or call the Samford pool directly at 334-501-2957.

-If you would like to be added to the Parks and Rec.
-Pool Announcement List, please sign-up for our e-Notifier.
-Every time the pool is closed for inclement weather or for other reasons, you will receive an e-mail notification.
+If you would like to be added to the Pool Announcement List, please sign up for our eNotifier.
+Every time the pool is closed for inclement weather or for other reasons, you will receive an email and/or text notification.